 To help prevent the build-up of plaque it is recommended you brush your German Shepherds teeth daily.
 This can be done with toothpaste specifically designed for dogs and a dog’s toothbrush which sits on the end of your finger.
 Alternatively, there are treats and toys available which help with dental hygiene.

 German Shepherds need to keep active for both their physical and mental health.
 Originally bred as working dogs they have high energy demands which need to be met.
 It is recommended the average German Shepherd gets 2 hours of exercise a day.

 This daily exercise will help your German Shepherd maintain a healthy weight and keep fit.
 Exercise will also help stop them from getting bored.
 A bored German Shepherd can become destructive which can lead to them chewing things they shouldn’t.
 This could also pose a risk to their health as anything that cannot be dissolved in a dog’s stomach can cause a blockage.

-If well-bred and properly exercised, German Shepherds can live into the late teens and in very rare cases early 20’s, however it is more likely they will live to be around 11 years of age.
+How long can a German Shepherd live?
+If well-bred and properly exercised, German Shepherds can live into the late teens and in very rare cases early ’20s however, it is more likely they will live to be around 11 years of age.

 Are you aware of a long-lived German Shepherd?
-Have we got anything wrong or missed something out?
+Have we got anything wrong or missed something?
 We’d love to hear from you.
 You can either write a comment below or fill in this form here.